 The UWW libraries subscribe to over 300 databases.
 Most of our databases contain a variety sources in a particular subject area.
 Some have mostly articles and book chapters, while others specialize in legal cases, ebooks, videos, business information, and other types of specialized information.
 Some contain only articles from scholarly journals.

-If you or your students need assistance using Research@UWW or online databases, Ask a Librarian for assistance in person, over the phone, by email, or through chat.
+If you or your students need assistance using Research@UWW and online databases or have other research related questions, Ask a Librarian for help in person, over the phone, by email, or through chat.
 You may also choose to make an appointment with a librarian.
 Databases and Research@UWW list articles that may or may not be owned by the Library, in which case you can try to borrow them from another library.

 Have you found the citation for an article you want in another article's bibliography or on Google Scholar?
 You can use the libraries' Journals Search to see whether and where the Whitewater libraries has the periodical (journal, magazine, or newspaper) that the article came from.
 Start by typing the periodical title (not the article title) in the box below.
 This is also available from the libraries' homepage.